Nash Equilibria on (Un)Stable Networks: Policy experiments

 Table \ref{table:ctrf-schoolcomposition} presents the simulation results, which suggest that racial composition affects the overall smoking prevalence.
 The first column shows the size of the set of students which is being swapped.
 The second, third, and forth columns show the simulated smoking prevalence in the White School, Black School, and both, respectively.
-The table suggest that overall smoking prevalence is lower when schools are racially balanced, thus supporting policies promoting racial integration in the context of fighting high smoking rates.
-Finally, the tests in the rightmost four columns lendstatistical support of this finding.\footnote{The appendix examines the changes in the distribution of the overall smoking rates.
-In particular, figure \ref{fig:schcomposition} illustrates the shift in the distribution for three of the segregation scenarios ($0\%$, $30\% $ and $50\%$ swaps) suggesting that de-segregation decreases the likelihood of outcomes consistent with higher smoking prevalence (the mass above $0.17$).}
+The table suggest that overall smoking prevalence is lower when schools are racially balanced, thus supporting policies promoting racial integration in the context of fighting high smoking rates. \footnote{The appendix demonstrates that these differences have statistical power.}

 It is important to note that the simulations here offer only suggestive evidence on the role of racial desegregation on the overall prevalence of smoking.
-There are many factors, e.g. the profile of all observables for the entire schools (income, home environment, tobacco price, \ldots), that are likely to influence the outcome of desegregation.
-Unfortunately, the Add Health data does not offer sufficient variation in those factors.\footnote{There is only 1 racially balanced school in the data sample!} The simulations in this section are done using a particular (racially balanced) school from the data as a prototype.
-The author hopes this paper to stimulate further research into this question.
+There are many factors, e.g. the profile of all observables for the entire schools (income, home environment, tobacco price, etc), that are likely to influence the outcome of desegregation.
+Unfortunately, the Add Health data does not offer substantial variation in those factors and the empirical analysis relies on a (the only) racially balanced school in the data.
+The author hopes this study to stimulate further research into this question.